How much is my Islamic art worth?

 The religion of Islam began around 1500 years ago and has since spread to many cultures and nations, resulting in art forms that combine elements of those cultures as well as elements from the Islamic religion.
 An important aspect of some interpretations of Islam is the prohibition of depicting the human form.
 Thus, a significant portion of this genre focuses primarily on intricate geometric patterns and calligraphy.

 An important early era in Islamic art is the period of the Umayyad Caliphates (661–750).
-“Caliphate” refers to an Islamic state, and the Umayyad clan-led caliphate spread throughout Northern Africa, Spain and most of the Middle East.
+“Caliphate” refers to an Islamic state, and the Umayyad clan-led caliphate spread throughout Northern Africa, Spain, and most of the Middle East.
 A famous example of Islamic art produced during this time is the Dome of the Rock mosque in Jerusalem.

 This was followed by the era of the Abbasid Caliphate (750-1258).
 Under the Abbasid dynasty reign, Baghdad was a central cultural capital of the world and produced many excellent works of art, architecture, and crafts.
 The sack of Baghdad by the Mongols brought about the end of this period, known as “the Golden Age of Islam.”

 The Ottoman Empire (1299–1922) succeeded the Abbasid caliphate.
-Stretching across Southeastern Europe, Northern Africa and the Middle East.
+Stretching across Southeastern Europe, Northern Africa, and the Middle East.
 Many forms of art blossomed in this period, including carpet weaving and calligraphy.

-The Mughal Empire in India, which lasted from the 1500s until the mid 19th century, is another important source of Islamic art.
+The Mughal Empire in India, which lasted from the 1500s until the mid-19th century, is another important source of Islamic art.
 Richly detailed jewel-toned miniature paintings and elaborate objects are especially representative of this era.

-In the modern period, Islamic art has been influenced by Europe, but mostly has continued to focus on traditional forms, especially crafts like metalwork, calligraphy and mosaic.
+In the modern period, Islamic art has been influenced by Europe but mostly has continued to focus on traditional forms, especially crafts like metalwork, calligraphy, and mosaic.

 How is Islamic art classified?

 There are many categories of Islamic art.
-First there are a variety of art forms and media.
+First, there are a variety of art forms and media.
 These include painting, calligraphy, furniture, ceramics, textiles, and metalwork.
 Within each of these categories, further classifications can be made.

 For example, in Persian carpets, one can distinguish between several materials and styles.
 They may be woven out of silk, wool, or cotton, and dyed using natural or synthetic colors.
 They may be knotted or flat-woven.
-Persian rugs are also categorized into “nomadic”, “village, and “town” styles.
+Persian rugs are also categorized into “nomadic”, “village”, and “town” styles.
 Even within each of those categories, there are further distinctions between specific regions and the motifs and patterns used by artists.

 Mughal painting can also be classified according to several factors.
 These miniature and detailed paintings may be illustrations from literature, a form of historical documentation, or portraiture.
 They may be single panels or pages in manuscripts.
-As this art form developed, one can also find artistic variations in use of space and certain conventions that distinguish one school or period from another.
+As this art form developed, one can also find artistic variations in the use of space and certain conventions that distinguish one school or period from another.

 Regions are another way to categorize Islamic art.
 There are many regions where Islamic art may come from.
 India, Iran, Spain, Iraq, Morocco, and Syria are just a few of these.
 As Islam has spread throughout many parts of Africa and Central Asia, so there are many more regions that produce Islamic art.